-Robert Laurent, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001846.
+Robert Laurent in his studio at work on Goose Girl, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0001846

 Sculptor.
 Laurent was a modernist who pioneered direct carving in the United States.
 Nature and abstraction blended in is works in wood, alabaster, bronze and marble.
 Goose Girl (1932), at Radio City Music Hall in New York City, is his best-known commission.

 Joan Stahl American Artists in Photographic Portraits from the Peter A. Juley & Son Collection (Washington, D.C. and Mineola, New York: National Museum of American Art and Dover Publications, Inc., 1995)

 Laurent was born in Brittany, the grandson of a fisherman and a weaver.
 He and his parents were invited to come to America by Hamilton Easter Field, who had gone to their village to paint.
 He became their American host for three years, as well as Laurent's lifelong friend, second father, and teacher.
 After briefly returning to France with his family, Laurent accompanied Field to Rome in 1907, where he began his art training.
 He also studied drawing at the British Academy and carving as an apprentice to a framemaker.
 Returning with Field to America in 1910, Laurent began making frames for Childe Hassam and Robert Henri and subsequently graduated to carving reliefs.